 Board of Governors

-Board of Governors members oversee the day to day activity of the Museum and meet 8 times a year.
+Board of Governors members at the American Independence Museum oversee the day to day activity of the Museum and meet 8 times a year.

 Susan Y. Desjardins